10 Tips to Make Your Phone Photos Amazing

 Not just any camera, but a camera that lets you share your photos in that same instant with all your friends.

-To celebrate, we gathered our all-time fave phone photo tricks for phoneography amazingness that’ll wow your friends and your Instagram art critics.
+We gathered our all-time fave phone photo tricks for phoneography amazingness that’ll wow your friends and your Instagram art critics.

 #1: Control Your Exposure